requestly/requestly/README.md

 Requestly allows you to modify network (HTTP/S) requests by setting up **'Rules'** for **Redirects, Modifying Headers, Switching Hosts, Injecting Custom Scripts, Cancelling Requests, Modifying AJAX responses and a whole lot more!**

-Requestly also offers a library service which allows you to upload and host JS/CSS files with direct links to ease dubugging process.
+Requestly also offers a library service which allows you to upload and host JS/CSS files with direct links to ease debugging process.
 These files can also be used directly inside rules **with a single click!**

 # Who's this Repository for? 🤔